 The Love Your Network grant programme is run by Sustrans Scotland and funded by Transport Scotland and seeks to empower communities to learn more about their local routes and implement physical improvements which make journeys on the National Cycle Network more attractive and enjoyable.
 Equipment and training 'bundles' are available for projects which benefit people or wildlife across National Cycle Network routes.
-Bundles offered include: Litter-picking equipment, hand tools, wildlife identification training, ecology advice.
-The Love Your Network grant is currently closed for new applications and will reopen during June 2022.
+Bundles offered include: Litter-picking equipment, hand tools, wildlife identification training, and ecology advice.
+Community groups also have the option to build their own application, if they need items or training not featured within a bundle.
+For example, your group could request a bike trailer, hi-vis vests or power tools.

+The 2022/23 Love Your Network programme is open for applications until 6 February 2023.